 - Ida Ross is Director of Operations, Vocational Coordinator, and a classroom teacher for Achievers.
 She is a graduate of Lamar University and has taught academics and vocational skill on many levels.
 Ida started her teaching career at Lamar University – Port Arthur and served as Department Chair.
 She has taught at San Antonio College, Natalia HS, and John Marshall HS, where she served as Chair of the Business Department.
 During this time, Ida was on two Southern Association Accreditation teams for San Antonio schools.
 Ida’s special education immersions over the last twenty years include Resource Room teacher, teaching assistant in In-School Suspension, Emotionally Handicapped and MR classes, and Reading Remediation teacher.
 Since joining Achievers in 2005, Ida has been part of the administrative team and a full-time classroom teacher.
 She developed the Vocational Program that allows students to have real-world experience at UUMC “job sites”, edited and expanded the ACE Curriculum Binder and Staff Handbook which assisted in producing exemplary scores in both of the last two five-year accreditation external review visits.

 - Annette is Operations and Events Coordinator.
-She manages everything in the busy ACE office and directs all events and fundraisers.
+She directs all our fundraising events, writes the copy for all our newsletters/print media and manages everything in our busy ACE office.
 She has managed and directed children’s ministries and youth ministries for over 20 years.
 During that time she developed and implemented curriculum for Children’s Church classes, developed parent training seminars to benefit the community, and worked with and counseled at risk youth.
 She began her administrative career in the Communications Department at KCI as a lead analyst and during that time received a nationally recognized award as the editor of an in-house departmental news publication.
 With a heart and passion for protecting and serving children, in 2008 she received over 35 service hours of training and 60 hours of in-service training from the Texas Department Of Family And Protective Services (DFPS) through Lutheran Social Services Of the South in 2008 for fields of study including: Early Childhood Development, Behavioral Management and Intervention, Conflict Resolution, Administering Psychotropic Medication, Child Attachment Disorders, Loss And Grief Counseling, Recognizing And Identifying The Effects Of Abuse, Neglect and Sexual Abuse, and Universal Precautions Training.
 She and her husband have since adopted two children who have learning challenges and continue to serve and help the children in the community through various ministries.

 - Janet Roper is our Guidance Counselor.
 She received a Bachelor of Science in Education (Major Biology) degree from Southwestern University, where she graduated Magna Cum Laude and received her Master in Education – Counseling and Guidance degree through Trinity University Graduate Scholars Program.
 She taught science at the secondary level for 10 years, was selected as Middle School Science Teacher of the Year for Northeast ISD and Middle School Science Teacher of the Year for the State of Texas in 1984.
 Janet also wrote curriculum for the NEISD and helped to develop assessments used by the state of Texas.
 She served as a counselor at the elementary school level for 20 years, and was awarded Educator of the Year at Oak Meadow Elementary and Lifetime membership in PTA (twice).
 Working in collaboration with regular education and special education staff members, she implemented a dynamic peer mentoring program for 10 years which paired over 50 students from typical classrooms with students in self-contained special education classrooms.
 During that time Janet co-authored Creative Coaching: A Support Group for Children with ADHD.
 She presented workshops associated with the book in San Antonio, at the state level, and at the national level.
 She was awarded the Professional Writing Award by Southwest Texas Counseling Association and Professional Writing Award by Texas Counseling Association.
 Following a brief retirement, she served as Executive Director of Achievers for 5 years.
 Following a 2nd retirement, she returned to work part time as a science and social skills teacher and counselor at ACE.